oliviajobradley/oliviajobradley.github.io/content/portfolio/SCOPE.md

 research on circadian rhythms and neuroscience.
-This research relies upon data collected by the FlyBox, a box designed to house 96 fruit flies in a stable andreplicable environment with means for providing video footage of the flies .
+This research relies upon data collected by the FlyBox, a box designed to house 96 fruit flies in a stable and replicable environment with means for providing video footage of the flies .
 The improved FlyBox provides a better working experience for researchers at Brandeis and other